MiNT Camera

 MiNT Camera is a company specializing in instant cameras and its accessories.
 Founded in 2009, it provides products and services related to instant photography.
 MiNT Camera has partnered with Impossible Project, now Polaroid, a manufacturer of instant photographic materials.
 MiNT is a well-established player in the instant photo market.

 In 2015, MiNT Camera released the InstantFlex TL70, a twin lens reflex instant camera that uses Fuji instax mini film.
-In 2019, they introduced the InstantKon RF70, a first of its kind Leica style rangefinder camera that uses Fuji instax wide film.
-Two years later in 2021, they introduced another rangefinder camera, the InstantKon SF70, that uses Fuji instax square film.
+In 2019, they introduced the InstantKon RF70, a first of its kind Leica style rangefinder camera that uses instax wide film.
+Four years later in 2023, they introduced another twin lens camera, the TL70 Plus, that uses instax square film.
+Their partnership project with Rollei to introduce the Rollei 35AF was scheduled for release in 2024.

 History

 MiNT first started as an online store in 2009, focusing on the Polaroid SX-70.
 Six months later they opened their first retail store, located in Causeway Bay, Hong Kong.
 Shortly afterwards, their first SX-70 warranty and repair center was set up.
-MiNT became an official Impossible Project Partner Store in 2011.
 Seeing the growing interest and demand, in 2013, MiNT hired a full team of engineers to develop cameras and instant photo technology.
 In 2021 the company set up a small camera factory dedicated to manufacturing MiNT items.